DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 Only the entire buffer can currently be mapped with `MAP_FLAG_DISCARD` flag.

 In Direct3D12 and Vulkan backends, the contents of all dynamic resources are lost at the end of every frame.
-A dynamic buffer must be mapped in a frame before its first use.
+A dynamic buffer must be mapped in every frame before its first use.

-Total amount of CPU-accessible memory can be limited.
+The total amount of CPU-accessible memory can be limited.
 Besides, access from the GPU may be slower compared to GPU-only memory, so dynamic buffers should not be used to store resources that are constant or change infrequently.

 ## Textures
 Textures are different from buffers in a way that to allow efficient sampling operations they use opaque layouts that are typically not exposed to the application.
-As a result, only the drive knows how to write data to the texture.
-Linear layouts are allowed in Direct3D12 and Vulkan, but they are way less efficient.
+As a result, only the driver knows how to write data to the texture.
+Linear layouts are allowed in Direct3D12 and Vulkan, but they are less efficient.

 ### Texture initialization